Education Studies

 One of the modules BA EW 7.1., 7.2, 7.3 and 7.4 must be selected:

-Modul BA EW 7.1: General Educational Science (10 CP)
+Modul BA EW 7.1: Philosophy and Theory of Education (10 CP)

-Modul BA EW 7.4: Selected Topics in Educational Psychology (10 CP)
+Modul BA EW 7.4: Selected topics in Educational Psychology (10 CP)

 Students with Education Studies as second subject who intend to apply for the MA in Education Studies at Humboldt-Universität after finishing their BA are advised to complete the BA in Education Studies’ Module 2 – Empirical Research and Methodology I – as one of their core subject's interdisciplinary elective modules.
 The competences acquired in this module are part of the MA in Education Studies’ specific entrance requirements (see below).